dafydd2277/infoSec/GPGEncryption/lesson01.md

 ```

 You should be asked for the password for your key.
 Once you enter that,
-you should get the unencrypted text out to your command window.
-To send
+you should get the unencrypted text printed out to your command window.
-the text to a file, try this:
+To send the text to a file, try this:

 ```
 gpg -d lesson02.asc > lesson02.txt